determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 In order to launch the
-notebook with the requisite files included in its context, first modify the `HF_AUTH_TOKEN=YOUR_HF_AUTH_TOKEN_HERE` line in the `detsd-notebook.yaml` config file, analogously to above, and then run the following command in the root of this repo:
+notebook with the requisite files included in its context, first modify the `HF_AUTH_TOKEN=YOUR_HF_AUTH_TOKEN_HERE` line in the `detsd-notebook.yaml` config file, analogously to the above, and then run the following command in the root of this repo:

 ```bash